IPS-Eye-White

 Unless they KNEW beyond a shadow of doubt that their listener/s were numbered among the elect how could Peter, Paul and Silas have said what they did?

-In the opening verse of the tenth chapter of Romans Paul said his "heart's desire and my prayer to God "was for the salvation of his fellow Jews. (read the final verses of the preceding chapter in order to establish context) salvation.
+Why then did Paul pray for the lost?
+In the opening verse of the tenth chapter of Romans Paul said his "heart's desire" and his "prayer to God" was for the salvation of his fellow Jews (read the final verses of the preceding chapter in order to establish context).

-I can be reasonably certain that there are many Calvinists who pray for the salvation of unsaved friends, family and acquaintances.
-However in doing so they are not being very consistent with their own theology, because if every individual's salvation or damnation has already been pre-determined, it would be a complete waste of time to pray for the souls of the unsaved.
-If Calvinism is true then any prayer, including Paul's, for the unsaved accomplishes nothing.
+if every individual's salvation or damnation has already been pre-determined, it would be a complete waste of time to pray for the souls of the unsaved - any prayer for the unsaved, including Paul's, accomplishes nothing.

-So, in order to be consistent the Calvinist should not pray for the lost (an exercise in futility), and since he does not have any assurance that the person he is preaching the Gospel to is one of the elect, he the risk of being a blatant liar when he preaches the Gospel to an unsaved person,
+In order to be consistent the Calvinist should not pray for the lost (an exercise in futility), and since he does not have any assurance that the person he is preaching the Gospel to is one of the elect, he runs the risk of being a blatant liar when he preaches the Gospel to an unsaved person

 How Can Any Calvinist KNOW He is Saved?